 Ronaldinho

 Stamping the world with Joga Bonito, Brazilian midfielder Ronaldinho not only starred in the victorious 2002 World Cup but excelled at club side as well.
 Ronaldinho scored 70 goals for Barcelona over five seasons.
 He remains the only player other than Maradona to have received a round of applause from Real Madrid at the Santiago Bernabéu.
-The smiling superstar won both a Ballon d’Or and FIFA World Player of the year after winning Champions League and second La Liga title 2005.
+The smiling superstar won both a Ballon d’Or and World Player of the year after winning Champions League and second La Liga title 2005.

 With 369 appearances and 226 goals, the talismanic French striker starred for the Arsenal side at Highbury in the early 2000s.
 Finishing as runner-up in the Ballon d’Or in 2003, followed by a third-place finish in 2006, Henry won the Premiership twice and the FA Cup three times.
 The World Cup winner also snagged another two championships at Barcelona along with a Spanish Cup and a Champions League trophy in 2009.
 Long live the King.